pyrodex/opnsense-update-notify/README.md

 Based on the script by Bart J. Smit, 'ObecalpEffect' and Franco Fichtner, forked from https://github.com/bartsmit/opnsense-update-email.

+Based on the script from Bryce Torcello, forked from https://github.com/losuler/opnsense-update-notify.

 ## Setup

 It's recommended to create a user with access restricted to the API endpoints required to retrieve update information needed by the script.
 The steps to do this are as follows: